 The Dangers of Mixing Ketamine and Other Drugs

-2 min read · 4 sections
+2 min read · 3 sections

-Combining ketamine with other drugs, including the use of over-the-counter and prescription medications, illicit drugs, and alcohol, can be both unpredictable and extremely dangerous.
-The effects of mixing ketamine and other substances can range from pain and discomfort to increased risk of overdose death.
+Combining ketamine with other drugs, including the use of over-the-counter and prescription medications, illicit drugs, and alcohol, can be unpredictable and extremely dangerous.
+The effects of mixing ketamine and other substances can range from pain and discomfort to increased risk of overdose and death.

 Research conducted by the Global Drug Survey showed that people who consumed alcohol while using ketamine were significantly more prone to suffer from urinary tract and gastrointestinal problems such as pain with urination, increased frequency of urination, blood in urine, and lower abdominal pain.1 The avoidance of alcohol during ketamine use was found to reduce the risk of experiencing these problems.

 Mixing ketamine and other drugs results in an exacerbation of adverse side effects.
-One study found that nearly 9 in 10 people who presented with ketamine-related toxicity to an emergency department in London reported using at least one other recreational drug or alcohol.2
+One study found that nearly 9 in 10 people, who presented with ketamine-related toxicity to an emergency department in London, reported using at least one other recreational drug or alcohol.2

 Ketamine can be especially dangerous if used at the same time as other depressant drugs such as alcohol, opioids, or tranquilizers.
 The slowing of the central nervous system caused by the combination of these drugs can result in adverse events such as memory loss, slowed breathing, decreased heart function, coma, and even death.3